SiEncan/prambors-discord-bot/README.md

 At that time, I wanted to **bring Radio Prambors from the website to Discord** because opening a Chrome tab to listen to the radio was **too heavy on my PC**, especially when I was gaming.

 The code might look simple now—but remember, it was written by a middle schooler **learning only from StackOverflow and YouTube tutorials**.
+It is hosted on Heroku and Glitch to ensure continuous streaming and uptime.

 Initially, this bot was **for personal use** with my friends in a private Discord server.
 However, it quickly gained interest and eventually: